lizwhales/Super-Hop/README.md

 Once the RT is completed, the second stage of the process begins.
 The RT from the first stage becomes a global texture to be accessed in `GlowPostProcess`.
 This script which is attached to the camera then grabs a copy of the scene before glow is applied, then downsamples and upsamples the newly made global texture with a box blur.
 That RT is then applied to the copy of the final scene and blitted into the destination RT, which is what is displayed on the player’s screen.

-Further improvements which could be made on this effect is the way the blur is handled, as well as allowing more customization for the colour and strength of the glow.
+<p align="center">
+  <img src="Gifs/GlowShader.gif" width="500">
+</p>

 It should be noted that the bloom effect acts in a similar way to the glow effect.
 The bloom shader downsamples, upsamples, and uses a box blur.
 The key difference between the two is that the bloom shader acts on the entire scene and only makes changes to the pixel based on if the red colour value is above a certain threshold.

-<p align="center">
-  <img src="Gifs/GlowShader.gif" width="500">
-</p>

-#### Particle Effects
+### Particle Effects
 The particle system implemented in Super Hop emits particles from the goal object which the player aims to collect in order to complete a level.
 The particle system can be located in the `./Assets/Assets - level` directory and is contained in the `GoalParticles` prefab under the name `Orbs`.
 The purpose of the particle system is to increase the appeal of reaching the goal, and also helps differentiate the goal objects from other objects such as coins.

 The main attributes of the particle system that were incorporated were Emission, Shape, Velocity over Lifetime, Colour over Lifetime, Size over Lifetime, Noise, and Trails.